-Figure 2.9: The true labels of the predictions

 Here, we've illustrated several things.
 After getting our new feature values, we've called the .predict method on the trained model.
 Notice that the only argument to this method is a set of features, that is, an "X" that we've called new_X.
 There is no "y" supplied in this case.
 In fact, that is the whole point of predictive modeling: you don't necessarily know the true value of the response variable, so you need to be able to predict it.
-We see that the output of the .predict method is the model's predictions for those samples.
+We see that the output of the .predict method is the model's predictions for those samples whose features are contained in new_X.
 We then compare these predictions to the actual true values of the response variable, which we pull from the DataFrame.

-So, how did our blindly constructed model do?
-We may naively observe that since the model predicted all 0s, and 80% of the true labels were 0s, we were right 80% of the time, which seems pretty good.
+How did our little model do?
+We may naively observe that since the model predicted all 0s, and 80% of the true labels are 0s, we were right 80% of the time, which seems pretty good.
 On the other hand, we entirely failed to successfully predict any 1s.
 So, if those were important, we did not actually do that well at all.
 While this is just a toy example to get you familiar with how scikit-learn works, it's worth considering what a "good" prediction might look like for this problem.
 We will get into the details of assessing model predictive capability shortly.
 For now, congratulate yourself on having gotten your hands dirty with some real data, and fitting your first machine learning model.

 Generating Synthetic Data